Common questions and answers about Equity Scholarships

 It is not possible for SATAC to give an assessment timeframe that fits every circumstance.
 If you are not waiting for current year results you may wish to check the progress of your application 4 weeks after the date of submission.

-The online application will tell you when you need to provide supporting documents.
+Your application will tell you when you need to provide supporting documents.
 Whether you need to supply supporting documents will depend on the course(s) you have applied for and the types of qualifications you hold.

-Yes, if you need to submit supporting documents to SATAC you can upload them online after you have submitted your application.
-Documents can be submitted in PDF or JPEG formats.
 The online instructions will step you through the process.
 You can return to your application to add more documents at any time.

 SATAC does not keep documents submitted in previous applications.
 If SATAC requests documents to support your application, submit them as soon as possible.

 In most cases, there is no set date for submitting documents.
 This is because there are different start times for courses and many offer round dates throughout the year.
 Submit supporting documents as soon as possible after submitting your application.

 For some supporting documents a specific timeframe might apply.
 Check the course entry details when submitting your application.